Noise Forecast

 Expected Loudness Level: Low

-Reason for Loudness: Stand-up comedy show with only voice amplification and audience laughter, which is much quieter than music performances.
+Reason for Loudness: A stand-up comedy show with only voice amplification and audience laughter.
+No loud instruments – the noise pollution is minimal.

 • Wed, Jun 4: Ryan Bingham & The Texas Gentlemen